-The student should consult with his/her academic advisor in seeking a designated faculty project advisor.
-The faculty project advisor may be the student’s academic advisor, but when the project dictates, another advisor may be assigned.
+Before beginning the project, you should consult with your academic advisor in seeking a designated faculty project advisor.
+The faculty project advisor may be your academic advisor, but when the project dictates, another advisor may be assigned.

-To warrant approval, the project proposal should demonstrate an integration of communication skills, should demonstrate a professional communication-related challenge, and should include plans for an outside project evaluation--in addition to the faculty project advisor evaluation.
+To warrant approval, the project proposal should demonstrate the integration of communication skills, should demonstrate a professional communication-related challenge, and should include plans for an outside project evaluation—in addition to the faculty project advisor evaluation.

 A written project proposal must be submitted to and approved by the faculty project advisor.
 The advisor then submits the project to the department chair for faculty input and approval.
-The student will receive written confirmation and project feedback from the chair when the project has been approved.
+You will receive written confirmation and project feedback from the chair when the project has been approved.

-The senior project will be graded by the department faculty first and foremost upon the extent to which it evidences and reflects a full and complete execution of the approved proposal.
+First and foremost, your senior project will be graded upon the extent to which it shows a full and complete execution of the approved proposal.
 Higher grades will reflect the additional effort used to transform the original proposal into a substantial final product.
-We expect that the final project will display extensive evidence of the student’s breadth of communication knowledge and skill across various aspects of the discipline.
+We expect that the final project will display extensive evidence of your breadth of communication knowledge and skill across various aspects of the discipline.

-A portfolio should be put together in a binder containing the senior project proposal, project timeline, budget, and any hard copy materials created or designed during the project.
-Hard copy materials designed during the project can be left in the portfolio as a DVD or printed materials.
-Department faculty will review this binder when determining a final grade for the project.
-After the senior projects have been graded the student’s portfolio binder will remain in the main office as an example for future seniors.
-Your portfolio should show the progression of your project from start to finish and should include but is not limited to the following items:
+Department faculty will review your portfolio when determining a final grade for the project.
+Your portfolio binder will remain in the main office as an example for future seniors after your portfolio has been graded.
+Your portfolio should show the progression of your project from start to finish and should include, but is not limited to, the following items: